Posted by Cinnamon - Thursday, March 1, 2018

 We hurry down the centre aisle.
 Cossie leads, I limp along behind.
 During my last case I’d sustained a life-threatening injury (okay, a broken toe) which was healing.
 Slowly.

 The auditorium is built like an amphitheatre, with tiered seats leading down to the stage.
-The whole building is so new it smells of fresh paint.
+The whole place smells of fresh paint.

 When we reach the stage with its massive scarlet and gold curtain, Cossie whispers, ‘Quick, in here!’